akto-api-security/tests-library/remediation/HTTP_VERB_TUNNELING.md

 ```

 These steps should provide robust protection against bypassing access controls using HTTP verb tunneling.
 Regularly audit and update your system to keep the security controls effective.

-However, bear in mind that a truly effective system is layered, and defense-in-depth is always recommended.
-Always work to improve the depth and strength of your security against all possible vulnerabilities.